Cradley Heath: Places of worship

-The nearest Anglican churches are St John's on St Anne's/Dudley Wood Road and Holy Trinity, Old Hill.
+The religious landscape was shaped by a 19th-century move toward Non-conformist worship.
+The first Methodist meetings were held in a nailor’s shop in Tibbetts Gardens in 1821.
+Baptist chapels became particularly popular among the working class due to their plain language and the hymns of Ira D. Sankey The nearest Anglican churches are St John's on St Anne's/Dudley Wood Road and Holy Trinity, Old Hill.
 Four-Ways Baptist Church stands on Corngreaves Road.
 The Cradley Heath Central Mosque on Plant Street opened in 2016.
 A number of Methodist churches in the Old Hill area amalgamated and formed a new congregation in Lawrence Lane.
 St James' Wesleyan Reform Union Chapel relocated from Cradley Heath to Old Hill when the bypass was constructed.
+One should also note the Salvation Army Citadel, which was established in the town in 1893.

 The Kingdom Hall of Jehovah's Witnesses can be found opposite the Holy Trinity Church in Old Hill.

 There are several Strict and Particular Baptist Churches, including Spring Meadow and Station Road, both in Old Hill.

 Former

 St Luke's stood at Four-Ways, Cradley Heath from 1847 until its demolition in 2016.
 The churchyard remains.

 Grainger's Lane Methodist Church closed in 2004, and was later demolished.